The UC-VEGLIFESTYLE & NUTRITION COURSE

 The Standard American Diet (SAD) lacks nutrition, and our nation is in a health crisis.
 Many, right here in Douglas County, are afflicted by preventable diseases, such as heart disease, obesity, and diabetes, and are burdened by the cost and inconvenience of medications.
 This program will share simple, safe, affordable, and practical methods that result in health restoration.
 Learn about an optimal lifestyle, that includes personal health empowerment, natural movement, mindfulness, social support and the benefit of transitioning toward more whole, plant-based foods.
 Find out how you can make the change to a happier and healthier you!

-The next round of the course starts on (TBD).
+The next round of the course starts on Thursday, August 6.

 Thursdays from 5:30-7:30 pm

-Better Living Center, located at 1129 NW Garden Valley Blvd. in Roseburg
+Physical (for future reference only): Better Living Center located at 129 NW Garden Valley Blvd. in Roseburg

 (next to the Seventh Day Adventist Church, across from Starbucks)

 The Lifestyle & Nutrition Course is a 13 week, evidence-based, disease prevention and reversal series that uses lifestyle medicine to address the leading causes of death in the U.S. New topics are covered each week, including heart disease, diabetes, obesity, and other chronic illnesses as well as how to view and manage stress, mindfulness avoiding toxins and chemicals “moving naturally” or incorporating more exercise into the daily experience, and practical strategies for lasting happiness, all in a socially supportive atmosphere.
-The theoretical portion of the program is complimented with practical cooking demos, and sampling along with take-home packets of helpful handouts and easy and affordable recipes.
+The theoretical portion of the program is complimented with practical cooking demos, and sampling (sampling is only available during in-person sessions) along with take-home packets of helpful handouts and easy and affordable recipes.

 It is of utmost importance to UC-VEG that the information contained in the 13 week course is disseminated to those that need it.
 Therefore, there is no fee for the course, though donations are welcome and appreciated.